jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-Finally, I calculate and report the mean and median of the total number of steps taken per day:
+Finally, I **calculate the mean and median of the total number of steps taken per day**:

 The mean of the total number of steps taken per day is given as: